 Using FaaS allows for this activity to move to the front end, ultimately creating an architecture that removes the need for a traditional server system that sits behind an application.
 These serverless systems can significantly reduce operational cost and complexity, but the shift to this model certainly places a dependence on third-party vendors and the currently immaturity of the market in general.

 FaaS, put simply, allows businesses to run back-end code without managing any of your own server systems or server applications.
 This is a major shift from traditional architectures, moving from a linear, underperforming model to a low-maintenance, flexible architecture operated by a third-party vendor like AWS Lambda.

 AWS Lambda is a perfect example of FaaS in action, letting companies run code without provisioning or managing servers.
 Lambda, and products like it, allows companies to simply upload their desired code to the platform and takes over from there –– the third party assumes responsibility for managing everything required to run, maintain and scale your code with high availability.

 The future of serverless computing is dependant on so many factors, primarily because it is still in its infancy as a technology.
 It has a massive correlation with the emergence of ecosystem services, and with edge computing burgeoning as well, processing speeds and overall business performance could soon see massive increase in efficiency.

-Serverless will likely take several years to fully mature, as it is even more undeveloped in comparison to containerization.
+Serverless computing will likely take several years to fully mature, as it is even more undeveloped in comparison to containerization.
 However, 2018 should see FaaS gain traction and not only improve platform and database management, but also have a dramatic impact on the workforce and resource management.

 As more companies adopt platform models, the way leaders choose to build their portfolio of digital partners is becoming increasingly important.
 Enterprises across industries are now integrating core business activities with digital platforms, providing innovative services and better outcomes for businesses and customers alike.